 Implementation Of Level Order Traversal

 Here, again, we will have to create our tree and write the main function.
-The code given above will work for the same in this case as well.ย
+The code given above will work in the same way in this case as well.

 We will only see how to write functions for level order traversal or breadth-first search traversal below.
 Here, we will use the same tree for implementation that we used in implementing the Depth-first traversal techniques.